 After you have set up the "Filter Posts" option, you can use the rest of the sidebar options to further customize your "Post List" element:

-There are three ways in which you can display your posts/pages/content in the "Post List" element:
+There are four ways in which you can display your posts/pages/content in the "Post List" element.
+In order to select one of these settings, simply click on the preferred setting from the "Display Type" section:

 List: If this setting is selected, each post/page or item of content will be sown in a list format, one after another.